Dendeef/Dendeef/README.md

 Cybersecurity professional, malware analysis, Project manager
 -------------------------------------------------------------

 Hey, nice to see you!
-I'm a cybersecurity student with a strong interestest in malware analysis, and I have a strong background in sales, marketing, and management.
+I'm a cybersecurity student with a strong interestest in malware analysis and a strong background in sales, marketing, and management.

 *   🌍  I'm based in Jakarta
 *   🚀  I'm currently working on [ParaOs]([http://https://github.com/Dendeef/ParaOs])